-Cohort size, beyond its effect on class or school size, could have important implications for schooling outcomes and, therefore, influence behavior.
-This paper shows the impact of an increased high school graduating cohort size on performance and collegiate attainment by examining reforms in Ghana that changed high school duration between 2007 and 2010.
-Using data on all high school graduates and application data from a large public university, I combine a cohort analysis and a regression discontinuity design leveraging a compulsory schooling law to isolate causal effects.
-I find notable changes in performance at the end of high and the direction of change depends on high school duration.
-Graduates are less likely to obtain a college degree because they delay applying to college, and even when they do, colleges face supply constraints and cannot absorb the increased total demand.
-Students also respond by reducing selectivity in their application's field preferences.
-Outcomes for females and economically vulnerable students are not significantly different.
+Cohort size, beyond its effect on class or school size, could have important implications for schooling outcomes and therefore, influence behavior.
+Labor economists study the long-term implications of entering the market when competition is more acute (e.g., during a recession).
+A similar interest arises in education, but there is little evidence of the implications.
+This paper shows the impact of increased cohort size by examining reforms in Ghana that resulted in a doubling in the number of students who graduated high school and could apply to university in a given year.
+I combine a cohort analysis and a regression discontinuity design leveraging a compulsory schooling law to isolate causal effects.
+I find a notable fall in end-of-high school performance for students who faced a larger cohort.
+These individuals are less likely to obtain a college degree.
+First, many forgo application altogether, and even when they do, universities face supply constraints and cannot absorb the increased demand.
+Second, they reduce the selectivity of their application's field choices.
+Analogous results hold for females and economically vulnerable students.